handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-modules.md

   ```

 ### Step 3: Register the modules
-Register the required modules (for the full list of Handsontable's registering functions, see the see the [modules cheatsheet](@/guides/building-and-testing/modules.md#modules-cheatsheet)):
+Register your modules, using the registering functions that you imported (for the full list of Handsontable's registering functions, see the see the [modules cheatsheet](@/guides/building-and-testing/modules.md#modules-cheatsheet)):
   ```js
   import Vue from 'vue';
   import App from './App.vue';